The Heads (British band): History

 Originally formed in 1990 by Hugo Morgan, Simon Price and Dave Spencer (guitar) from the remnants of Bristol bands Quinton and The Spasmodics respectively.
 They were joined by Wayne Maskell a few months later and played music somewhat influenced by Loop, Spacemen 3 and The Stooges.
 This line up lasted for 2 years, playing support slots to bands such as Babes in Toyland and Swervedriver, but without any record releases (although an early version of Spliff Riff appeared on the Sessions 1 7-inch released by Rocket records in 1999).

 Their first single was released in 1994, entitled The QUAD EP.
-This has become a collectors item with its Russ Meyer inspired sleeve and initial copies including a packet of cigarette papers with the name of the band printed on the front.
+This has become a collector's item with its Russ Meyer-inspired sleeve and initial copies including a packet of cigarette papers with the name of the band printed on the front.

-The band recorded three Peel Sessions between 1995 and 1999 as well as a session for Mark Radcliffe.
+The band recorded three Peel Sessions between 1995 and 2000, as well as a session for Mark Radcliffe.